 During the past decades, in aggregate, poverty has declined, in monetary terms, from 45.5% in 1995/96 to 23.5% in 2015/16.
-By contrast, the multidimensional poverty index remains at 83.5% with intensity of deprivation at 58.5%, according to the 2019 Human Development report.
+By contrast, the multi-dimensional poverty index2 remains at 83.5% with intensity of deprivation at 58.5%, according to the 2019 Human Development report.
 The share of food in household expenditure has fallen from 60% in 1995/96 to 55% in 2015/16 (the National Planning and Development Commission 2018).
 The Ministry of

-&lt;sup>1 The discussion paper is abridged from the author's book: Overcoming Agricultural and Food Crises in Ethiopia: Institutional Evolution and the Path to Agricultural Transformation.
+1 The discussion paper is abridged from the author's book: Overcoming Agricultural and Food Crises in Ethiopia: Institutional Evolution and the Path to Agricultural Transformation.
+The

+Crises in Ethiopia: Institutional Evolution and the Path to Agricultural Transformation.
 The first edition was published in 2018 at the Master Printing, Addis Ababa, Ethiopia, and Amazon, USA 2018.
 The second edition will be published later this year.

-&lt;sup>2 The Multidimensional Poverty Index (MPI) identifies multiple deprivations at the household and individual level in health, education and standard of living
+2 The Multidimensional Poverty Index (MPI) identifies multiple deprivations at the household and individual level in health, education and standard of living

-Agriculture reports that agriculture contributes 27.5 billion dollars or 34.1% to the GDP, employs some 79% of the population, accounts for 79% of foreign earnings, and is the major sources of raw material and capital for investment and market.
+Agriculture reports3 that agriculture contributes 27.5 billion dollars or 34.1% to the GDP, employs some 79% of the population, accounts for 79% of foreign earnings, and is the major sources of raw material and capital for investment and market.
 Furthermore, the Ministry plans to increase wheat productivity from 2.7mt/ha in 2019 to 4 mt/ha by 2023 and reduce wheat import from 1.7 million mt in 2019 to zero by 2023.
 The MOA envisages achieving this by acid soil and vertisol management, intensification, expanded use of irrigation, mechanization, and private sector partnership.